Probably not my business but.......???

 Re: Probably not my business but.......???

-They don't even have to do that.
-F&F is for sending money as a gift or repayment for a loan or something amongst friends and family.
-It is NEVER for purchasing something.
-Paypal is not going to entertain a buyer claim if they have gone against their policy.rdodd75 wrote: ↑Sun May 06, 2018 3:21 pm I have seen sellers do this as well, add on ridiculous prices to cover paypal fees that are really only 3%.
+rdodd75 wrote: Sun May 06, 2018 3:21 pm I have seen sellers do this as well, add on ridiculous prices to cover paypal fees that are really only 3%.
 I refuse to deal with them.

 I'm against recieving and sending payments as friends.
 As sellers we need to be fully aware that as recieving payment as friends we are setting ourselves up with no seller protection for that transaction and as easy targets for scamming.
 All a buyer needs to do is pay as friends, claim the transaction is unauthorised and paypal give them their money back.